pierangeloc/programs-as-data/presentation/story.md

 But to understand what this does, we need to deep dive into the tale given by this piece of code.
 There's a function that checks the DB, by checking some tables exist (show code).
 Then a function that checks if the expected Kafka topics are reachable, and a function that checks a given URL.

-So we have a problem of _readability_ of this function.
+In other words we have a problem of _readability_ of this function.

 Another problem is that this function is unconstrained.
 We could squeeze in there any computation or effect, making it do more than it should, e.g. we could send some unrelated message at every health check.